ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Spouse.md

 - Desired attributes

   - I wish she is moral and decent.
-  - I wish she is kind and mild (won't easily get spiteful or angry).
+  - I wish she is mild and kind.

   - I wish she is vigorous and positive.
   - I wish she has a clear understanding of life.